-TABLE 20.-Allowable percentages of ultimate stress for treated or untreated wood poles under vertical and transverse loading
+Table 21.-Allowable percentages of ultimate stress for treated or untreated wood poles under vertical and transverse loading

-When in- stalled At re- placement
+When installed At replace- ment

-Grade B Grade C: 25.
-0 37.5
+Grade BGrade C: 25.
+0 37.
+5

 At crossings Elsewhere 37.
 5 50.
 0 75.
 0 75.
 0

+Note: Where lines are built for a fixed period of temporary service not exceeding 5 years the prescribed percentage of fiber stress at installation may be increased, provided the percentage of ultimate fiber stress required at replacement is not exceeded during the life of the line.

-- (e) FREEDOM FROM DEFECTS.
-Wood poles shall be of suitable and selected timber free from observable defects that would decrease their strength or durability. - (f) MINIMUM POLE SIZES.
-Wood poles shall have a nominal top circumference of not less than 15 inches. - (g) SPLICED AND STUB-REINFORCED POLES.
+(e) Freedom from Defects.
+Wood poles shall be of suitable and selected timber free from observable defects that would decrease their strength or durability.

+(f) MINIMUM POLE SIZES.
+Wood poles shall have a nominal top circumference of not less than 15 inches.

+(g) Spliced and Stub-Reinforced Poles.
 Spliced poles shall not be used at crossings, conflicts, or joint-use sections requiring grades B or C construction.